Colegio de San Gregorio: History

-It arrived 19th-century, during the Napoleonic French invasion it was used as a barracks, with the suppression of the Regular orders of 1820 it was abandoned, although in the Absolutist Restoration of 1823 was reoccupied, was for a very short period and again abandoned.
-Finally, the confiscation and expropriation gave way to its use as a prison, a dependencies for the Civil Government, National Institute, the Normal Schools of Teachers, etc.

-In 1884 it was declared a National Monument, as also in the following years lost some of the roofs and disappeared the Metaphysics classroom and the corridor attached to the (from internal) facade leading to the chapel.
+The college began to decline during the 18th century Englightenment.
+In the Napoleonic French invasion it was used as a barracks, and with the suppression of the Regular orders of 1820 it was abandoned, although in the Absolutist Restoration of 1823 it was briefly reoccupied.
+Finally, the confiscation and expropriation gave way to its use as a prison, dependencies for the Civil Government, National Institute, the Normal Schools of Teachers, etc. In 1884 it was declared a National Monument, but nonetheless the depredation of the buildings continued, with the Metaphysics Classroom, some roofs and the chapel corridor being lost.